arvind-handa123/namaste-react/README.md

 # useEffect()

 - useEffect hooks callback function is called after component render.
+- every time when componet is render after render cycle useEffect will called.
 - If you have to do something after the component render then you should write that code inside useEffect.
 - As soon as the render cycle of functiona component is complete then it will called the callback function which we have write inside useEffect() hooks
-- useEffect needs to argument 1. callback function 2.
-Dependency Array
+- useEffect needs two argument 1. callback function 2.
+Dependency Array second arg is not mandatory.
+- If second argument is not pass then useEffect will be called for every rendering of that component where useEffect is written.
+- if second argrument is pass as [] empty depenecy array then useEffect will be called only one time during initial render.
+- The default behaviour of useEffect is to called after every render but when we pass second argument it will called only one time.
+- If we pass depedency array value like [btnName] then useEffect will be called everytime when "btnName" value is updated.
 - When value of state variable is changed by calling setXX() method it will trigger reReconciliation algo and then perform re-render of the component UI.